AhmetZamanis/KaggleStoreSales/ReportPart1.md

 preds_model1 = pd.Series(np.concatenate((pred1, pred2)), index = sales_decomp.index)
 ```

-Now, preds_model1 are the predictions of model 1 on the entire dataset,
+Now, preds_model1 are the fitted values of model 1 on 2013-2016, and its
-after being fitted on 2013-2016. sales_decomp are the residuals of these
+predictions for 2017. sales_decomp are the fitted residuals for
-predictions.
-We’ll fit model 2 on sales_decomp, and add preds_model1 to
+2013-2016 and the prediction residuals for 2017.
+We’ll fit model 2 on
-its predictions to achieve our final hybrid predictions.
+sales_decomp, and add preds_model1 to its predictions to achieve our
+final hybrid predictions.

 ## Exploratory analysis 2 - Lags & covariates